Low Lactose Dairy vs Plant Protein

 With the rise in demand for plant-based proteins, it’s important to take note of the various misconceptions about animal-based protein, particularly with respect to dairy.

 Many consumers may be making the shift to plant-based dairy alternatives (like milk-type products from plant proteins) without considering the impact that the reduced nutritional value of these products may have on overall diet quality when compared to low lactose dairy.

 While lactose intolerance is a common digestive complaint, the true prevalence of this condition is unknown.
 Accuracy regarding the prevalence is difficult to assess due to the fundamental limitations associated with lactose intolerance.

-These limitations include improper diagnosis, subjectivity of symptoms, lack of a standardized assessment, and no consistent definition.1
+These limitations include improper diagnosis, the subjectivity of symptoms, lack of a standardized assessment, and no consistent definition.1

 Even in cases where an accurate diagnosis of lactose intolerance exists, most people can tolerate some amount of lactose without having any symptoms.
-Estimates suggest that individuals can tolerate as much as 18 grams of lactose daily, and up to 12 grams in one sitting.2
+Estimates suggest that individuals can tolerate as much as 18 grams of lactose daily and up to 12 grams in one sitting.2

 Furthermore, a gradual, steady introduction of small amounts of dairy products may help some people that once had minor symptoms, adapt more easily to lactose intake.

 The amount of lactose that individual with some level of lactose intolerance can tolerate daily

 Benefits of dairy consumption

 Many believe that mild lactose intolerance is a reason to eliminate dairy and that plant-based milks are nutritionally equivalent.
 But, unlike most plant-based milks dairy intake contributes nine essential nutrients to the diet.
 The exclusion of all dairy products could potentially lead to the development of micronutrient deficiencies.